 You’re at less risk for injury.

 Your muscles, bones, and joints will be stronger.
 Your balance will be better.
-You will be less likely to suffer form age-related conditions and diseases.
+You will be less likely to suffer from age-related conditions and diseases.

 You’re healthier and can live longer.

 Your body will be much more efficient and resilient to everything thrown at it.
 Hard physical activity breeds a strong body able to handle more stress while taking less damage and being able to deal with that damage better.

 Improving Our Base

 A philosophy, as it were, is an important aspect of any self improvement project.